stuffnting/gutenberg-block-examples/src/meta-plugin-sidebar/README.md

 ## Also see

-The Gutenberg Handbook's section on [Meta Boxes](https://developer.wordpress.org/block-editor/how-to-guides/metabox/)
+The [`SlotFills`](https://developer.wordpress.org/block-editor/packages/packages-plugins/) documentation in the Gutenberg Handbook.

+The [`Plugins API`](https://developer.wordpress.org/block-editor/packages/packages-plugins/) documentation in the Gutenberg Handbook.